PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ## Spyder IDE Python Environment

-A new environment can be created for the SPyder IDE using the command:
+A new environment can be created for the Spyder IDE using the command:

 ```
 mamba create spyder-cf